madetech/handbook/roles/senior_software_engineer_1_with_aws.md

 While we will look for you to have experience in these things, if you don’t have one of these don’t let that stop you applying.

-- 5+ years working with AWS
+- Deep working knowledge of developing and maintaining AWS infrastructure
 - Written code with tests
 - Delivered in an agile environment
 - Worked with more than one programming language